-Report road hazards and faults
+Report road hazards and signal faults

 You should report any hazards that present a risk to the safety of road users.